Nutrition

 Predators and Threats

-Natural predators include brown bears, wolves, and black bears.
-This is especially true for young or sick moose.
+Natural predators of moose include brown bears, wolves, and black bears.
+This is particularly important for young or sick moose, as they are more vulnerable.

 Physical Description and Adaptations